Machine learning with Python

 Persons without a valid study right at a Finnish university or university of applied sciences have preference to this course.

-Our every-day lives can be substantially affected by political decisions.
-Some of these decisions are based on predictions obtained by fitting statistical models to data.
-As a point in case, consider school closures that are decided based on predictions obtained from fitting epidemiological models to healthcare data.
+Our every-day lives are substantially affected by political decisions.
+These decisions are often based on the predictions of models that have been fit to data.
+As a case in point, consider school closures and other non-pharmaceutical interventions during the Covid-19 pandemic.
+These interventions have been decided by policymakers based on the predictions obtained from fitting epidemiological models to healthcare data.

-The grading will be based entirely on the coding assignments and student projects.
-No exam.
+The grading will be based entirely on the coding assignments and the student project.

 For Aalto degree students: The content of this course overlaps with CS-E3210 Machine learning: basic principles.
 Both courses cannot be included into degrees.